syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 This event is triggered when the axis label is created.
 This argument contains the following informations:

 * [`LabelContent`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~LabelContent.html)—Used to get or set the axis label content.
-* [`Position`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~Position.html)—Used to get the position of label.
+* [`Position`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~Position.html)—Used to get the position of a label.

 **LabelClicked**

 This event is triggered when the axis label is clicked.
 This argument contains the following informations:

 * [`LabelContent`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LabelClickedEventArgs~LabelContent.html)—Used to get or set the axis label content.
-* [`Position`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LabelClickedEventArgs~Position.html)—Used to get the position of label.
+* [`Position`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LabelClickedEventArgs~Position.html)—Used to get the position of a label.